Planning a trip to Paris and trying to decided what museums to put on your itinerary?

-Fernande is typically associated with his Rose Period, where he traded his bleak blue palette for one of pinks and oranges, and with Cubism.
+Fernande is typically associated with his Rose Period, where Picasso traded his bleak blue palette for pinks and oranges.

 3. Classicism: Olga Khokhlova

 Picasso’s next venture into romantic bliss was with the Russian ballerina Olga Khokhlova.
-She disliked his more abstract work and, in response, he began to paint in a more traditional form, known as his Classicism Period.
-The beautiful and melancholy Olga Pensive above is typical of that period.
+The elegant aristocrat disliked his more abstract work.
+In response, Picasso began to paint in a more traditional form, known as his Classicism Period.

-The elegant Olga was the first woman to get Picasso to say “I do” in 1917.
-He was attracted, for a time, to her social ranking and high society lifestyle.
+Olga was the first woman to get Picasso to say “I do” in 1917.
+He was attracted to her social ranking and high society lifestyle.
+For a time, Picasso painted scenes of motherhood and domesticity.
 But “I do,” like his previous declarations of love, meant little.

-By the end of their relationship, Picasso rendered Olga in distorted violent configurations as in Grand Nu au Feuteil Rouge.
-He claimed that “a good panting ought to bristle with razor blades.”
+By the end of their relationship, Picasso rendered Olga in distorted violent configurations, as in Grand Nu au Fauteil Rouge.
+He claimed that “a good painting ought to bristle with razor blades.”

 4. Surrealism: Marie-Therese Walter

-Marie-Therese embodies Picasso’s dreamy Surrealism stage, and his nude paintings of her, like Le Rêve, have commanded the greatest prices at auction.
-They have an erotic languid style with a fluent line, not previously found in his work.
+Marie-Therese embodies Picasso’s dreamy Surrealism stage.
+His nude paintings of her, like Le Rêve, have commanded the greatest prices at auction.

 Later, when the bloom was off the rose, Picasso ditched Marie-Therese and plucked another young woman.
-Marie-Therese tried in vain to re-capture his affection, but eventually hung herself.
-It just gets better and better with this relationship aficionado.
+Marie-Therese tried in vain to re-capture his affection.

 5. Surrealism & The War Years: Dora Maar

-When she met Picasso, she was already a well known Surrealist photographer, deeply involved in the Paris avant garde and an anti-fascist protestor.
-She urged him to take the commission that would become his most famous painting, Guernica, and documented its creation process.
+Dora was already a well known Surrealist photographer, deeply involved in the Paris avant garde and an anti-fascist protestor.

-Here, she appears relatively cheerful.
-Later, she would come the subject of the Weeping Woman series, as the relationship moved from happy to hateful, and as the war inflicted terrible suffering.
+Here, Dora appears relatively cheerful.
+Later, she would come the subject of the Weeping Woman series (10 paintings and 25 drawings), as the relationship evolved from happy to hateful and as the war inflicted terrible suffering.

-All the while throughout their affair, Picasso continued to carry on to some degree with Marie-Therese, with Dora’s full knowledge and much to her chagrin -- a daily torment in and of itself even though Maire-Therese was mostly relegated to the sidelines at that point.
+All the while throughout their affair, Picasso continued to carry on to some degree with Marie-Therese, with Dora’s full knowledge and much to her chagrin.
+As Picasso intended, it was a daily torment to Dora, even though Marie-Therese was mostly relegated to the sidelines by that point.

-When he grew weary of the high strung Dora and turned his attention to Francoise Gilot, Dora was unceremoniously dumped.
+When Picasso grew weary of the high-strung Dora, he turned his attention to Francoise Gilot.
+Dora was unceremoniously dumped, as per usual.

-On cue, she psychically disintegrated.
+On cue, Dora psychically disintegrated.
 She had a mental breakdown, was hospitalized, and subjected to electric shock treatment.
-Her substitute for Picasso was God and catholic mysticism.
+Her substitute for Picasso was God and Catholic mysticism.

-Later, she said to Picasso: “as an artist you may be extraordinary, but morally speaking you are worthless.”
+Later, Dora said to Picasso: “as an artist you may be extraordinary, but morally speaking you are worthless.”
 That about sums it up.
-Who can really arguee with that assessment?
+Who can really argue with that assessment?

-Decades later, Maar has regained salvation and acclaim as an artist in her own right.
-She will be the centerpiece at a June 5–July 29, 2019 retrospective show at the Pompidou Center in Paris.
+Decades later, Maar regained salvation and acclaim as an artist in her own right.

 6. Family Time: Francoise Gilot